swimshahriar/mongodb-cheat-sheet-plus/README.md

 ## What is MongoDB?

-MongoDB is a document database designed for ease of application development and scaling.
+MongoDB is a popular, NoSQL (non-relational) database management system (DBMS).
+MongoDB uses JSON-like documents with optional schemas.

 ## When to use MongoDB?